EXPLAINER: What’s the impact if Europe cuts off Russian oil?

 Europe is struggling to find ways to stop paying Russia $850 million a day for energy and hit the Kremlin’s finances over its invasion of Ukraine.

-Leaders of the 27-member European Union are finding that reversing decades of dependence on Russian oil and natural gas is not a simple matter.
+The 27-member European Union is finding that reversing decades of dependence on Russian oil and natural gas is not a simple matter.

-The EU is now discussing sanctions on Russian oil, including a possible boycott.
+Leaders are now discussing sanctions on Russian oil, including a possible boycott.
 Here is what such a move could mean for people in Europe and the rest of the world:

 HOW MUCH DOES EUROPE PAY RUSSIA FOR ENERGY?